EvanPeelle/backbone-structure/README.md

-backbone experiment setting up a simple data table for future api use.
+simple setup of backbone for experimentation